 The Grand Challenge – Exploring the Potential of the AI Sector Deal

-- AI as a Grand Challenge – Examining the future possibilities of AI integration in the UK, how will the UK Government lead the AI global revolution?
+- AI as a Grand Challenge – Examining the future possibilities of AI integration in the UK

-- Moving AI forward – How AI can be at the core of transformation, and how to work together with solution providers to aid creative solutions and methodologies
+- Moving AI forward – How AI can be at the core of transformation

 Scaling DevOps throughout Central Government and Beyond

-DevOps aims at delivering software by breaking down the divides between development and operations teams allowing for a quicker and more efficient delivery of software services.
-However DevOps has not been picked up by the public sector as quickly as its private sector counter parts, with some estimates putting its adoption at a mere 40 percent.
-We look at:
+DevOps aims to deliver software in a timely, informed and uninterrupted fashion by breaking down the divides between development and operations teams.
+However, DevOps has not been picked up by the public sector as quickly as its private sector counterparts, with some estimates putting its adoption at a mere 40 per cent.

-- Slow and steady wins the race- Progressively introducing agile development and increasing automation and continuous integration
+- Progressively introducing agile development and increasing automation

 Questions To The Panel Of Speakers